Hasselt University

 Hasselt University (Dutch: Universiteit Hasselt or UHasselt) is a public research university with campuses in Hasselt and Diepenbeek, Belgium.
-It has more than 6,700 students and 1,660 academic, administrative and technical staff (2022).
+It has more than 8,190 students and 1,850 academic, administrative and technical staff (2025).
 The university was officially established in 1971 as the Limburg Universitair Centrum (LUC) and changed its name to Hasselt University in 2005.

-UHasselt is ranked 53rd out of 539 in the 2022 Times Higher Education ranking of universities younger than 50 years.
-In the European Commission's U-Multirank 2022, UHasselt scores a top ten overall result, with fifteen excellent indicators.
+UHasselt is ranked in the section 301-350 in the Times Higher Education World University Ranking (2025-2026).

-Hasselt University has an extensive regional, national and global network of more than 500 partners, fostering collaboration in education, research and innovation.

 As of October 2020, Rector of Hasselt University is Prof. Bernard Vanheusden.
-Vice-Rector for Education is Prof. Wanda Guedens, Vice-Rector for Research Prof. Ken Haenen.
+Vice-Rector for Education is Prof. Elke Hermans, Vice-Rector for Research, Innovation & Internationalisation is Prof. Ken Haenen.

 History

 Establishment and start

 UHasselt/LUC was official established by law in May 1971.
 In September 1973, the first academic year followed with around 320 students and six (undergraduate) programmes (Mathematics, Physics, Chemistry, Biology, Dentistry and Medicine).

 Growth

 In the ensuing decades, Hasselt University went through an enormous transformation.
 In 1991, the Limburg Business School (EHL) was transformed into the university's third faculty (Faculty of Applied Economics, presently Business Economics).
 The curriculum was expanded to include Transportation Sciences (2004), Law (2008), Architecture, Interior Architecture, Engineering Technology, Rehabilitation Sciences (2013) and Commercial Sciences (2015).
 In 2022, five additional programmes were launched: Social Sciences, Materiomics, Nursery and Midwifery, Healthcare Engineering and Engineering Technology: Computer Science.